treeWater/genesis-starter-theme-1/README.md

 ## Theme Functions File

-In an effort to move away from a disorganised and length `functions.php`, I've moved theme specific code to a sub folder called `functions` and am using a loader to include these files within my theme.
+In an effort to move away from a disorganised and lengthy `functions.php`, I've moved theme specific code into a sub folder called `functions` and include these files within my theme.
 This way, when theme functionality is added, it can be placed in an appropriately named file, and referenced easily.
 To add or remove a file, simple edit the `$includes` array within `functions.php`.

 ## Templates / Views